Cost to Install a Sprinkler or Irrigation System (2026): By Zone & Yard Size

-When someone searches for “cost to install lawn sprinkler system: expert tips & guide,” they usually want three things: a realistic price range for their yard size, an understanding of what drives those costs up or down, and practical guidance on whether to DIY or hire a professional.
-This guide addresses each of those points, then adds field-tested tips so you can avoid paying for features you will not use or repairs that could have been prevented.
+In this guide you will find average costs broken down by yard size and zone count, a clear look at what drives those costs up or down, and practical guidance on whether to DIY or hire a professional.
+It also covers field-tested tips so you can avoid paying for features you will not use or repairs that could have been prevented.

 The main cost drivers are yard size, system type (basic vs smart, spray vs rotors vs drip), water source and pressure, and how complicated your layout is to trench and pipe.
 Labor can equal or exceed material costs in many markets, especially where there is lots of hardscape to work around.
 On top of that, hidden items like permits, backflow testing, and repairing lawn damage after trenching can add a few hundred dollars if you do not plan ahead.